jinx420/isThisWebsiteOnline/README.md

 # Planned features:
 1. Graph showing the online offline ratio

-## How to compile it yourself
+## How to compile it yourself (with the batch file)
+* Note: you need to have the Folder iwoSource and the .ico, .png file from it otherwise it wont work (you could choose a different icon for compiling but the program needs the .ico and .png for displaying the icon and the picture in the main window)
-1. download the files and install python if you havent done that (duh)
+1. download the files (compile.bat, convertme.py, move.py and requirements.txt) and install python if you havent done that
 2. open terminal / cmd
 3. pip install -r requirements.txt
 4. .\compile.bat
 5. then you are done

+# How to compile it yourself (without the batch file)
+* Note: you need to have the Folder iwoSource and the .ico, .png file from it otherwise it wont work (you could choose a different icon for compiling but the program needs the .ico and .png for displaying the icon and the picture in the main window)
+1. download the files (convertme.py and requirements.txt) and install python if you havent done that
+2. open terminal / cmd
+3. pip install -r requirements.txt
+4. pyinstaller -F -w --icon=iwoSource\favicon.ico -n isThisWebsiteOnline convertme.py